Statistic Rosemount Minnesota National

 Rosemount Racial Demographics & Ethnicity

-The Rosemount racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Rosemount is 86.2% White, 5.1% Black or African American, 4.6% Asian, 0% American Indian and 0% Native Hawaiian - 3% of the population identify as Hispanic or Latino.
-Of all households, 92.6% reported speaking English only, while 1% reported speaking Spanish only.
-A total of 6.6% of residents were considered foreign born.
+Recognizing the racial demographics and ethnicity breakdown of Rosemount is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Rosemount, the racial breakdown comprises 86.2% White, 5.1% Black or African American, 4.6% Asian, 0% American Indian, and 0% Native Hawaiian, with 3% of the population identifying as Hispanic or Latino.
+92.6% of households reported speaking English only, while 1% reported speaking Spanish only.
+Furthermore, 6.6% of residents were categorized as foreign-born.

 Rosemount Population Density